BluntlyCat/TouchPortal-SCLogEventHandler/README.md

 # TouchPortal Star Citizen Log Event Handler

-Read Data from Game.log and show equip status of helmet and kill events
+Read data from `Game.log` and display the helmet equip status and kill events.

-Kudos to @spdermn02 as I used his Hardware Monitor plugin as basis and for understanding how things work!
+Kudos to **@spdermn02** — this plugin uses parts of his Hardware Monitor plugin as a basis and for understanding how things work.

+---

 ## Usage

-Go to plugin settings and check if the root folder fits to yours.
+Open the plugin settings and verify that the Star Citizen root folder matches your installation.
-After that the plugin should be operational.
+After that, the plugin should be operational.

+---

 ## Plugin Settings

-The plugin can be controlled by several settings.
+The plugin can be controlled via several settings.
-The default values should work just fine for the majority.
+The default values should work for most users.
-However, in case you installed Star Citizen at a different location
-or want to use it also on PTU you can adjust it here.
+If you installed Star Citizen in a different location, or want to read logs from PTU/EPTU, adjust the settings here.

 ### Star Citizen Root Directory

 The root folder of Star Citizen.
-By default, this is located at C:\Program Files\Roberts Space Industries\StarCitizen
+By default:
+`C:\Program Files\Roberts Space Industries\StarCitizen`
-but can be changed to any other location here.
+You can change this to any other location.

-### Star Citizen Environment
+### Game Environment

-You can change the environment which is used here.
-The default environment is *LIVE*.
+Select which environment to read logs from.
+The default is **LIVE**.
-Currently supported options are:
+Supported options:

-- LIVE
+- `LIVE`
-- HOTFIX
+- `HOTFIX`
-- PTU
+- `PTU`
-- EPTU
+- `EPTU`

-If you change this value to any of them, the appropriate log file of the selected environment will be read.
+When changed, the plugin will read the appropriate log file for the selected environment.

-### Star Citizen Game Log File
+### Game Log File

-This is the file where Star Citizen logs are written.
-It defaults to Game.log and should not be changed!
+The file where Star Citizen writes logs.
+Defaults to `Game.log` and normally should not be changed.
-Why does this setting then exist?
-Just in case the file name changes in the future.
+This setting exists in case the filename changes in the future.

-### Star Citizen Read Interval
+### Log File Read Interval

-This value controls the frequency the game log file is re-read and defaults to 500ms.
+How often the log file is re-read (default: **500 ms**).
-This should work just fine as the plugin will not read the whole file every 500ms but the changed lines.
+Only the newly appended lines are processed each cycle.
-However, in case you need to reduce the workload, you can increase the value here.
+Increase this value if you need to reduce workload.

+### Language

+Language for certain strings in the kill message.
+Supported:

+- English
+- German

+### Date Locale

+Locale used to format dates/times in kill messages.
+Supported:

+- `en-US`
+- `de-DE`

+### Timezone

+Your timezone, used to show kill times correctly based on your location.
+Any valid IANA timezone is accepted (e.g., `Europe/Berlin`, `Asia/Tokyo`, …).

+### Player Blacklist

+A simple multi-line text field where player handles can be entered, **one per line**.

+---

 ## States

-currently the following states are supported:
+The following states are available:

-### sc_leh_helmet_state
+### `sc_helmet_state`

-Can be used to indicate whether the helmet is worn or not
+Indicates whether the helmet is worn.

-on/off; default = off
+Values: `on` / `off` (default: `off`)

-### sc_leh_kill_state
+### `sc_kill_state`

-Shows a text with date, name of murderer and cause of death
+Shows a compact text containing date/time, murderer name, and cause of death.
-In case no kill happened, the message 'No kill detected' is shown
+If no kill has been detected, shows **“No kill detected.”**

+⚠️ If you get killed by “unknown” — that’s probably actually their handle.

-### sc_leh_kill_state_full
+### `sc_kill_state_full`

-Contains the full line of the kill event from Game.log
+Contains the full kill-event line from `Game.log`.
-In case no kill happened, the line can be copied to clipboard by tipping on the kill message
+Tap the kill message to copy the line to the clipboard.
+If no kill has been detected, shows **“No kill detected.”**

+### `sc_murderer_is_blacklisted`

+Indicates whether the murderer is on the player blacklist.

+### `sc_murderer_type`

+One of:

+- `player`: Another player
+- `humanoid`: Any humanoid NPC
+- `pet`: An animal NPC (e.g., Kopion)

+### `sc_kill_count`

+Number of entries stored in the kill-event history.

+### `sc_player_dossier_url`

+If the murderer is a player (see `sc_murderer_type`), this contains the URL to the murderer’s RSI dossier page.